microsoft/everyonecancode/day1/Application/README.md

 ### Deploy Milligram Backend Code to Azure Web App via Github Action

+That our social media application can actually do something we need to bring our source code to the Azure Web App.
+To do that we will automate this so called "deployment" that we don't have to rely on a manual process every time we want to make changes (e.g. changing the title of the application) to our application and thus we avoid many mistakes.

 - Navigate to the _Deployment Center_ tab on the left hand side of your App
 - Under _Settings_ tab connect your _Github Account_ and under _Organization_ select your Github Handle and under _Repository_ select `FemaleAIAppInnovationEcosystem` as well as the `main` _Branch_
 - Hit `Save`

+Once you hit `Save` the service automatically creates a workflow file in your Github Repository.
+This workflow is immediately being executed and after about 2 minutes your web app will be ready.
+You can also check your deployment on your "Actions" tab in your repository.
+The color green is always a good sign. 😎

 ### Check if Milligram Service is running correctly

+Let's pause a second.
+To make sure that you are on track, test your application if you get a response from our back end service.
+Before we bring everything together we want to make sure the back end service is working as expected.

 - Navigate to the _Overview_ tab on the left hand side of the App